MarcoHassan/AWS-server-/README.md

 sudo service mysqld start
 ```

 Finally we specified the user administrator for the software.
-Of course you can change the user name and password.
+Of course, you can change the user name and password.
 ```
 mysqladmin -u root password <enter your password>
 ```

-Given the successful general set up of the software we proceeded by creating a database for our tweet dataset called tweetsDB.
+Given the successful general set up of the software we proceeded by creating a database for our tweets dataset called tweetsDB.
 ```
 mysqladmin -u root -p create tweetsDB
 ```

-And finally we created a data table that matches the structure of our downloaded tweets.
+And finally, we created a data table that matches the structure of our downloaded tweets.

 ```